Chairman’s Report 2025

-And finally, I am grateful for the support of our Executive Director, Warwick Hodder, as well as my fellow Directors Horace McAuley, Gary Williams and Ross Clow.
-I enjoy the camaraderie at our monthly meetings and look forward to working alongside each and every one of you in the future.
+Lastly, I’d like to express my gratitude to our Executive Director, Warwick Hodder, as well as my fellow Directors—Horace McAuley, Gary Williams, and Ross Clow.
+I truly value the camaraderie we share during our monthly meetings and look forward to continuing our collaboration in the future.

 Yours sincerely,